Red & Blue Light Laws

 Light Law Pamphlet

 One thing we wish to point out - the Traffic Control Emergency Directional Light Assembly (arrow stik, etc) on the back of your fire trucks are to warn motorists approaching the rear of your fire truck that they are approaching a hazard.
-They're not EGO lights!
+If on, show how you are providing Traffic Control, show where the emergency is, and show what direction you are sending the motorist...
 Misuse will cause people to ignore lights, which endangers all of us!

 Also, thanks to all of the cops who don't routinely enforce these sections.
 All we ask is that you do your sworn duty...